xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 Figure 2.
 Rear view of the Cisco 8711-32FH-M
 {: .text-center}

-In the below table high level Cisco 8711-32FH-M overview is listed.
+The key features of the Cisco 8711-32FH-M are summarized below.

 | Items                | Descriptions                                                                                                                                                                                                          |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|